City gates of Alsace - Riquewihr © French Moments

 Ribeauvillé 18 © French Moments

-The tower owes its name to the butchery activities that took place in the district.
+The tower owes its name to the butchery activities in the district.

 City gates of Alsace - Tour des Bouches, Ribeauvillé © French Moments